 “FUS RO… DAH!!!”

+Words became force.
 That wasn’t the dragon and Haming’s eyes followed the sound.
 It came from the Jarl himself.
-A thunder pulse of force flew from the Jarl’s lips towards the dragon.
-A force that the dragon seemed to easily anticipate, veering slightly to the left.
+A thunder pulse of force flew from the Jarl’s lips as he spoke, hurling it towards the dragon.
+A force that the dragon took directly, not budging from his place in the sky.
 Hovering mid air, it tilted its head to the side, as if assessing something.
-Then it did something that horrified Haming to his very core.
+And then it did something that horrified Haming to his very core.

 It threw its head back and laughed.
 A deep rumbling hearty laugh that made the hairs on Haming’s neck stand on end while it resumed its dive, extending its taloned feet, ready to grab any or all of them at once, the feet were so large.

 “Run boy!
 Run like Oblivion is at your heels!”
-The Jarl urged.
+The Jarl urged, his eyes still wide from the Dragon's power.
 “Men, ready another volley!”

 Haming got up and raced towards the Jarl.
 The older Nord’s face darkened and he opened his mouth just as the dragon opened his.
 Was this the Voice?
 The Voice that killed the High King?
 Haming sped up, still looking over his shoulder.
 There was no way.
 He was going to die.
 He would be dust, like ma, da, and Gunnar.
 Like the Keep and everything else he had ever known in his life.